disneystreaming/smithy4s/modules/docs/markdown/03-protocols/02-definition.md

 ## High Level Protocols

 Here we will discuss several "High Level Protocols."
 There isn't an official term for these, but we will coin them as such to differentiate them from the protocols discussed above.
-All of the following protocols build on top of HTTP, but define different semantics on top of it.
+All of the following protocols build on top of HTTP (although they don't have to), but define different semantics on top of it.

 #### alloy#simpleRestJson